Input File Specification (input.toml)

 2. Identifies symmetry-unique configurations

-3. Evaluates single-point energies using M3GNet
+3. Evaluates single-point energies using the selected ML backend

 4. Ranks configurations by energy